 You can use the switch as a desktop switch to build a small network that provides up to 1 Gbps access to servers such as a file server.
-In a small network such as a small office or home office network, connect the switch to a router that, in turn, is connected to an Internet modem.
+In a small network such as a small office or home office network, connect the switch to a LAN port on a router that, in turn, is connected to a modem.